bnel1201/pediatricIQphantoms/docs/source/index.rst

 Welcome to pediatricIphantom documentation!
 ===========================================

-This documentation provides information regarding how to download, install, and use the LCD for CT Toolbox which is designed to low contrast detectactability in CT images.
+This documentation provides information regarding how to download, install, and use the pediatricIQphantoms tools which are designed sim.

 Introduction
 ------------